djGIS/distribucionCargas/README.md

-# miSIG
+# distribucionCargas
-Interactive Web Maps for GIS Applications
+Interactive static load diagrams for correct load distribucion in a wide variety of road vehicles.